bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 2 1

 Description:
-`MULV` replaces the real and imaginary parts of buffer dst with the product of the respective parts of buffers src and dst.
+`MULV` separately multiplies the real and imaginary contents of [processing buffers](syntax.md#buffers) src and dst and stores the result in dst.

     REAL(DST) = REAL(DST) * REAL(SRC)
     IMAG(DST) = IMAG(DST) * IMAG(SRC)

-The multiplication is pointwise.
 If either argument is omitted, RNMR will prompt for a buffer number.
 The default source is buffer 2 while the default destination is buffer 1.
 The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).

 # N
 ---